1.) Recycled Roadway

 Cut out alphabet letters from black construction paper.
 Add passing lines with chalk.
 Laminate the letters if you would like to reuse them year after year.

 Use this Inroad Toys Classic Road Series 30’X2″ Black Roadtape with Matchbox type cars to make roadways.
 It is like painters tape.
 It sticks well, but does not leave sticky residue.

 Use legos and cardboard boxes to make tunnels.

 Build ramps.
 See how fast or slow cars can go with different inclines.

 I wanted to share a PDF File from The National Association for the Education of Young Children it is a large, nonprofit association in the United States representing early childhood education teachers, para-educators and center directors.

-We are choosing “educational” items to play and there is a reason for our play.
+If we are choosing “educational” items to play with and there is a reason for our play.